Please note applications for scholarships to study in Australia in 2019 are now closed.

 Applicants must either:

-> undertake an IELTS test organised by WDPTL Office.
+b) undertake an IELTS test organised by the WDPTL Office.

 Note: some universities require a higher IELTS score as an entry requirement and may offer conditional enrolment subject to achieving a higher score on completion of a pre-English language course in Australia.